marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_064.png)
 Left: @shadow_eps = 0, leads to shadow acne; Center: @shadow_eps 0.004, correct settings for this scene; Right: @shadow_eps = 0.2 (the default), leads to light leaking through the wall on the left, and the shadows below the poles on the balcony look detached from the poles.

-At the end of the day, shadow maping always requires some tweaking.
-It's impossible to find settings that always work, because shadow mapping is very sensible to the scene's scale.
-The only way is to get the desired effect is to empirically tweak the parameters until shadows look good.
-Still, it's important to be aware of the parameters' role to modify them with conciousness.
+At the end of the day, shadow mapping always requires some tweaking.
+It's impossible to find settings that always work because shadow mapping is very sensible to the scene's scale.
+The only way to get the desired effect is to empirically tweak the parameters until the shadows look good.
+Still, it's important to be aware of the parameters' role to modify them with consciousness.

-As everything in computer graphics, many variations of the original algorithm have been created.
-To name a few: percentage-close filtering (PCF), variance shadow maps (VSM), cascaded shadow maps (CSM).
+As with everything in computer graphics, many variations of the original algorithm have been created.
+To name a few: percentage-close filtering (PCF), variance shadow maps (VSM), and cascaded shadow maps (CSM).
 For those of you who are into shader programming, i invite you to experiment with different shadow mapping techniques.
 If you need to access the shadow map captured by {jit.gl.light} for custom shadow mapping implementations, check out the patch 'lights.shadow.map.texture.maxpat'.

 ---